SchspIN

 The next two figures illustrate how TATORT productions with one director continue to rely on male teams.

-Of the 14 female directors in 2022, 10 (= 71 %) had women on the team in two other main trades, director Mia Spengler (SCHATTENLEBEN, Hamburg) only had composer Marc Fragstein on the team, so the production comes to 5 out of 6 trades with female participation.
+Of the 14 female directors in 2022, 10 (= 71 %) had women on the team in two other main departments, director Mia Spengler (SCHATTENLEBEN, Hamburg) only had composer Marc Fragstein on the team, so the production comes to 5 out of 6 departments with female participation.

 It makes little sense to wait until the vast majority of directors feel the impulse to work with a female camerawoman, a female sound engineer or a female composer.
 Perhaps habits and old male networks are simply too rigidly entrenched.
 For them, too, #2of6 would be an opportunity.